hgraph-io/hgraph-docs/docs/hedera-stats/active-accounts.md

 # Active accounts

+> *Note: Documentation for these "Hedera Stats" are currently being developed.*

 An active account is any account that originates at least one transaction during a given timeframe.
 Unlike accounts that only receive value or tokens, active accounts must initiate an operation—such as sending a payment or interacting with a service—thus demonstrating direct network engagement.

 :::note Timeframes